 First, pop them in the microwave for about 30 seconds.
 This will soften them and help release some moisture.

-Secondly, make sure you glaze with plenty of your apricot (or other fruit) glaze.
+Secondly, make sure you glaze them with plenty of your apricot (or other fruit) glaze.

-Just add 1 tsp of flour at a time.
+Just add 1 teaspoon of flour at a time.
 This will make it less sticky and easier to shape.

-Yes, absolutely.
 You can use the handy recipe card below to choose the number of portions you’re making.
+This will automatically adjust the ingredient measurements.

 Yes, absolutely.
 In fact, I have two more recipes that are based on the same dough - my vegan orange cardamom knot buns and my lemon curd rolls.